The Sagas — Structural Overview

 "Here is the weapon.
 Here is the damage.
 Here is how you agreed to it.
 Here is how it was hidden."

-Four mechanisms — attention capture, biological damage, manufactured consent, and concealed measurement — form a single reinforcing loop.
+Five mechanisms — attention capture, biological damage, manufactured consent, concealed measurement, and youth-specific vulnerability — form a single reinforcing loop.
 Each enables the next.
 Together they constitute a closed system with no exit that its own instruments can detect.

 Argument chain